alessandrocarrese/circadian-hacks/papers/00_SPR_Comprehensive_Analysis.md

 Standard spectroradiometric measurements (380-780 nm range) used in this study capture only "shallow NIR" (700-780 nm) while missing the critical "deep NIR" (780-1200 nm) region containing the optimal cytochrome c oxidase activation peak at 810 nm [76].
 This measurement limitation has profound implications for understanding the true magnitude of NIR deficit in artificial lighting.

-**Weighted SPR analysis** (Section 3.3) revealed that measured NIR content in all sources—including LEDs and natural light—consists almost entirely of 700-780 nm wavelengths, with 0% contribution from the 800-850 nm band.
+**Weighted SPR analysis** (Section 3.3) revealed that measured NIR content in all sources-including LEDs and natural light-consists almost entirely of 700-780 nm wavelengths, with 0% contribution from the 800-850 nm band.
 This is because:
 1. LED phosphor emission cuts off sharply around 750 nm due to material physics constraints
 2. Natural sunlight contains substantial 780-1200 nm deep NIR (approximately 20-30% of total irradiance) that remains unmeasured by standard visible-range spectrometers

 Consequently, when our measurements show "23% NIR" in hybrid LED-near-window conditions, this represents only shallow NIR.
-The true total NIR content (including deep NIR from daylight) would be approximately 35-45% when overhead natural light is present—matching the ancestral lighting environment humans evolved under.
+The true total NIR content (including deep NIR from daylight) would be approximately 35-45% when overhead natural light is present-matching the ancestral lighting environment humans evolved under.

 **LED deep NIR deficit:** Pure LED sources deliver 0% deep NIR (780-1200 nm) regardless of warm CCT or high R9 values.
 This represents a fundamental photobiological limitation of solid-state lighting technology not addressable through phosphor optimization alone.
 The clinical significance of chronic deep NIR deficiency (containing the 810 nm CCO resonance peak) may far exceed that of shallow NIR deficit.